moby/moby/docs/installation/SUSE.md

 If you want your containers to be able to access the external network you must enable the `net.ipv4.ip_forward` rule.
-This can be done using YaST by browsing to the `Network Devices -> Network Settings -> Routing` menu and ensuring that the `Enable IPv4 Forwarding` box is checked.
+This can be done using YaST by browsing to the
+`System -> Network Settings -> Routing` menu (for openSUSE Tumbleweed and later) or `Network Devices -> Network Settings -> Routing` menu (for SUSE Linux Enterprise 12 and previous openSUSE versions) and ensuring that the `Enable IPv4 Forwarding` box is checked.

 This option cannot be changed when networking is handled by the Network Manager.
 In such cases the `/etc/sysconfig/SuSEfirewall2` file needs to be edited by